Double Decreases: Left Right Center - 18 Methods

 Quick Steps

-Slip two stitches knitwise together.
+Slip two stitches together knitwise.
 Slip one knitwise.
-Return the three stitches to the LH needle by inserting the LH needle from left to right and withdrawing the RH needle.
+Return these three stitches to LH needle by inserting LH needle from left to right and withdrawing RH needle.
 Purl them together through the back loops.

 Purl 2 Together, Slip 1, Pass Over